cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 or not adapted to the customer requirements).

 The 4 drivers for this architeture are the following:
-- unblocking scenarios in which there are thousands of On-Prem prefixes
+- unblocking On-Prem <=> AVS transit scenarios (when GR is not available/adapted) in which there are thousands of On-Prem prefixes
 - keeping the knowledge of the AVS/On-Prem route granularity, for example during the AVS migration phase
 - avoiding configuration maintenance complexity
 - having the ability if needed/preferred to bypass FW inspection for Spokes <=> On-Prem connectivity*, while mandatory in the single hub design.